Planning a microservices project

 Lagom, built on Akka Cluster and Play, which offers a framework for building microservices.

-When developing large systems or applications, users of the Lightbend Platform often employ a combination of the tools.
+When developing large systems or applications, Lightbend customers often employ a combination of the tools.
 When planning how to use them effectively, consider:

 Preference for guidance vs flexibility